 from thence he shall come to judge the quick and the dead.

 I believe in the Holy Spirit,

 the communion of saints,

 and the life everlasting.
 Amen.

-I grew up attending church, but it wasn’t until 2002 that I fully understood and made the commitment to accept Jesus and my Lord and Savior.
+I grew up attending church, but it wasn’t until 2002 that I fully understood that God wanted a relationship with me.
+That knowing about God and knowing God were two different things.
+It was then that I made the commitment to accept Jesus and my Lord and Savior.